Ultrametric analogues of Ulam stability of groups: Ultrametric stability

 The converse is similar, using Item $1.$ of Lemma \ref{lem:ultra_lift} instead, and the proof for the uniform case is the same. \end{proof}

 So one can take the notions of stability to be defined by maps at the level of the free group that almost descend to $\Gamma$.
 Then Proposition \ref{prop:stab_equiv} becomes less obvious than it looks, since it says that this notion does not depend on the choice of the presentation.
-This fact can also be proven directly by noticing that this notion of stability of a presentation is not affected by Tietze transformations \cite[Section 3]{a:comm}. \\
+For finitely presented groups, this fact can also be proved directly by noticing that this notion of stability of a presentation is not affected by Tietze transformations \cite[Section 3]{a:comm}.

-One last thing we need to understand is when closeness on the generators implies closeness elsewhere.
+One last thing we need to understand is when closeness on the generators implies closeness everywhere.
 The following lemma showcases how useful moving up and down from $\Gamma$ to the corresponding free group can be.

-\begin{lemma} Let $\Gamma$ be generated by a set $S$, and consider two maps $\f, \ff : \Gamma \to G \in \G$.
+\begin{lemma} Let $\Gamma$ be generated by a set $S$, and consider two maps $\f, \ff \colon \Gamma \to G \in \G$.
 Then for all $g \in \Gamma$ there exist finite sets $\{ (x_1, y_1), \ldots, (x_k, y_k) \} \subset \Gamma^2$ and $\{ s_1, \ldots, s_k \} \subset S$ (independent of $\f, \ff$) such that

 In particular

 \end{lemma}